 JAFZA: Jebel Ali Free Zone.

-Labour Law: Federal Law No. 8 of 1980 on Regulation of Labour Relations and its amendments.
+Labour Law: Federal Decree Law No. (33) of 2021 on the Regulation of Labour Relations in the Private Sector, and its amendments.

-Law Enforcement Authorities: Federal and/or local government agencies responsible for the enforcement of the Federal or Local laws.
+Law Enforcement Authorities: Federal and/or local government agencies or authorities responsible for the enforcement of the Federal or Local laws.

 Lease: the lease agreement executed between the Humanitarian Organization or the Commercial Entity and the Authority.